tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-If the client and server have negotiated the "connection_id" extension {{I-D.ietf-tls-dtls-connection-id}}, either side can send a new CID which it wishes the other side to use in a NewConnectionId message.
+If the client and server have negotiated the "connection_id" extension {{I-D.ietf-tls-dtls-connection-id}}, either side can send a new CID that it wishes the other side to use in a NewConnectionId message.

 ~~~